fairhopeweb/fiberplane/fiberplane-markdown/README.md

 ### Notebook to Markdown

 - Images
-- Code-formatting or highlighted text that *also* as other formatting applied (e.g. bold inside inline code)
+- Code-formatting or highlighted text that _also_ has other formatting applied (e.g. bold inside inline code)
 - Underlined text (uses italics instead)
 - Graphs
 - Tables
 - Logs
+- Discussions